abrown25/qvalue/README.md

 ### Binaries

-The binary for 64bit linux can be found here:
+The latest binary can be found in the bin folder on this site.
+An older version can be found here:

 ftp://ftp.sanger.ac.uk/pub/resources/software/largeqvalue/largeQvalue.tar.gz